 Studying Biomedical Engineering in the University of Oulu

-Master´s Programmes in Biomedical Engineering are offered jointly by two faculties at the University of Oulu, the Faculty of Medicine (FMED) and the Faculty of Information Technology and Electrical Engineering (ITEE).
-There are two programmes: national ‘Lääketieteen tekniikan maisteriohjelma’ and international Master’s Programme in Biomedical Engineering.
-The programmes lead either to the degree of Master of Health Sciences (MHSc) or to the degree of Master of Science (Technology) (MSc).
-One can apply to international Master’s Programme with university level Bachelor’s (or higher) degree in related field.
+The Master´s Program in Biomedical Engineering is offered jointly by two faculties at the University of Oulu, the Faculty of Medicine (FMED) and the Faculty of Information Technology and Electrical Engineering (ITEE).
+The program leads either to the degree of Master of Health Sciences (MHSc) or to the degree of Master of Science (Technology) (MSc).
+One can apply with university level Bachelor’s (or higher) degree in related field.

 Students in several other Bachelor programmes can also choose Biomedical Engineering as minor subject.

 You can find the updated and most recent information from http://www.oulu.fi/university/new-students .
 You should read the page carefully and make sure that you have confirmed your study place and university enrolment and registration and paid the student union fee.
 The site has multiple useful links for more information!

 Link to the study guide Peppi: https://opas.peppi.oulu.fi/en/index

 - Tuudo is mobile app for students.
 Tuudo shows your study progress and has your schedule in it.
 Tuudo has menu for each university restaurant, timetables for busses and many more useful features.